18 Caregiver Interview Questions & Sample Answers

 5. Tell me about a time you worked with an elderly client as a senior caregiver.

 Sample answer: Ruth was a patient of mine in the past.
 She was suffering from multiple cancers in the body.
-It was a difficult experience but one that required attentiveness and working closely with the family to make sure that she was comfortable during her end-of-life experience.
-I had a deep emotional connection with Ruth, we talked on a regular basis, told stories, and became friends.
+It was a difficult experience.
+But required attentiveness and working closely with the family to make sure that she was comfortable during her end-of-life experience.
+I had a deep emotional connection with Ruth; we talked regularly, told stories, and became friends.

 6. How do you work with the loved ones of your patients?

-Sample answer: It’s important for the family to be part of the process.
-They need to be informed of progress on a regular basis, various activities that are being done, and general caregiving.
-It can be helpful to include group text messages and pictures that show the care that’s being provided.
+Sample answer: The family needs to be part of the process.
+They need to get informed of progress regularly, various activities getting done, and general caregiving.
+It can be helpful to include group text messages and pictures that show the care provided.

 7. How do you handle time off as a caregiver?